Blisstime Cast Iron Cleaner Stainless Steel Chainmail Scrubber, XL 8x6

 |You Save:||$10.49 (52%)|

 Fulfillment by Amazon (FBA) is a service we offer sellers that lets them store their products in Amazon's fulfillment centers, and we directly pack, ship, and provide customer service for these products.
 Something we hope you'll especially enjoy: FBA items qualify for FREE Shipping and .

 If you're a seller, Fulfillment by Amazon can help you increase your sales.
 We invite you to learn more about Fulfillment by Amazon .

 - Enter your model number to make sure this fits.

-- Manufactured with Restaurant Quality 304 Grade Stainless Steel.
+- Handcrafted rings are made of Restaurant Quality 304 Grade Stainless Steel, safe and rustproof.

 Customers Who Bought This Item Also Bought

 The scrubber helps to effortlessly clean your cast iron products without stripping away accumulated flavor and seasoning or scratching your pans.

 Just run your pan under warm water and scrub.
 Cooked on residue will release quickly and easily.